Amberchen8892/sync-git/README.md

-Item 1
+- Item 1
+- Item 2
-this will appear on my gitlab
+- this will appear on my gitlab